tomasperezv/multi-websocket/README.md

 Initially the client will perform a XMLHttpRequest to a discovery service that will be in charge of returning a mapping that will define how to access to the different webservices and the address of the websocket gateway.

-Once the service discovery is completed a websocket gateway is stablished and subsequent requests through the `MultiWebsocket.client` object will be routed automatically.
+Once the service discovery is completed a websocket gateway is stablished and subsequent requests through the `MultiWebsocket.Client` object will be routed automatically.

-`MultiWebsocket.client` exposes an interface based on `Promise` in order to ease code readability and maintainability.
+`MultiWebsocket.Client` exposes an interface based on `Promise` in order to ease code readability and maintainability.

 ## Example